Louisville Dog Bite Attorney

 Brownfield Dufour PLLC provides guidance to those navigating the complexities of dog bite claims.
 Our team helps clients understand their legal rights, gather evidence, and seek fair compensation for their losses.

-If you’ve been injured by a dog or another domesticated animal, schedule a free consultation with our Louisville attorneys.
+If you’ve been injured by a dog or another domesticated animal, schedule a free consultation with our Louisville dog bite attorneys.
 You can reach us at (502) 822-5584.

 Understanding Dog Bite Laws in Kentucky